-In a conversation recently with an aerobatic instructor, she made the comment that aerobatics and comprehensive Upset Prevention and Recovery Training (UPRT) are basically the same thing.
-I offered to explain the differences, which I will outline here.
+In a conversation between APS VP Randy Brooks an aerobatic instructor, she made the comment that aerobatics and comprehensive Upset Prevention and Recovery Training (UPRT) are basically the same thing.
+He offered to explain the differences, which are outlined here.

 What Is the Difference?

 The reason that many pilots share the belief that the distinction between aerobatics and UPRT is just using different words to describe the same thing, is that both forms of training share several common characteristics.
 To begin with, both aerobatics and UPRT involve three-dimensional, aerobatic maneuvering.
 Then what is the difference, you ask?
 The difference is the objective of that maneuvering.

 For aerobatics, the objective of the maneuvering is the mastery of the aerobatic maneuvers themselves.
 This will develop manual handling skills and precision handling well beyond the skills acquired through licensing training alone.
 Confidence and spatial orientation are vastly improved through aerobatic training.

 In the case of UPRT, only selected aerobatic maneuvers are flown, and they are introduced in the context of how those maneuvering skills can be used to safely and effectively recover an aircraft from an in-flight upset event.
 In addition to practical handling skills, comprehensive UPRT introduces focused academics to help pilots understand aerodynamic considerations and forces that can lead to an upset, as well as help to achieve a safe resolution.